t-mart/skinpy/README.md

 - Index with 3D coordinates to get/set skin pixel color
 - Operate at the skin level, the body part level, or even just one face
 - Generate skin images for use in-game
-- Render isometric ("angled/tilted view") images of your skin
+- Render isometric ("angled/tilted view", like above) images of your skin

 TODO: Add support for second layer